 Tips & Notes

-- Burn notice: if you get the burn notice, simply open your Instant Pot, add 1/4 cup of water and use your wooden utensil to scrape the bottom of the Instant Pot.
+- Burn Notice: If you get a burn notice, simply open the Instant Pot, add another 1/4 cup of water and use your wooden spoon to scrape the bottom of the Instant Pot.
 You likely have something stuck to the bottom!